Work in Iceland

 Thanks to Iceland's long summer days, there's plenty of opportunity for summer work.

-Fluency in English will be a real benefit to the hospitality industry, where temporary positions - in restaurants or bars - are readily available, to support the demands of tourism growth.
+Fluency in English will be a real benefit to the hospitality industry, where temporary positions - in restaurants, bars and hotels - are readily available, to support the demands of tourism growth.

 Alternatively, for a different summer experience you could become an au pair or work on a farm.